 Office room number: NSG 2.326

-Office hours: Online or in person by appointment
+Office hours: By appointment online or in person

 This course provides opportunity for clinical application regarding holistic care of the adult experiencing chronic health alterations.

 CREDIT AND TIME ALLOCATION

 Co-Requisite: NURS 4311 Care of the Adult I: Theoretical Foundations